 Stop 1—The Student Union

 The first building on your left is the Student Union, home to the UT Visitors Center, the Jones Center for Leadership and Service, the Office of Sorority and Fraternity Life, and the Center for Student Engagement.
 The Student Union serves as the living room of campus with numerous meeting locations and numerous dining options.
+This is also home to our Pride Center here on campus, welcoming to all LGBTQ+ and allies.
+Their motto is “welcoming to all and hostile to none.”

 On your right, opposite the Student Union, is Henson Hall, home to the College of Social Work; the Student Success Center in Greve Hall; and Student Disability Services in Dunford Hall.